BharathKumarReddy2103/Linux-Zero-To-Hero/Linux File System Hierarchy/README.md

 Holds data for services like web servers and FTP servers.
 For instance, a web server might store files in /srv/www.

-This knowledge helps DevOps engineers manage Linux servers, troubleshoot issues, and configure systems efficiently.
+Understanding the Linux file system hierarchy helps DevOps engineers manage Linux servers, troubleshoot issues, and configure systems efficiently.